BranchTaken/Hemlock/doc/design/types.md

 possible `unit` value, it rarely needs a concrete data representation; rather it logically acts as a placeholder where data would otherwise go.
-For example, a function which has no inputs cannot be called, but a function with a single `unit` parameter dodges this problem. `unit` can also be used to elide record fields; e.g. `('a, 'cmp) set` is implemented as `('a, unit, 'cmp) map`, and no space is consumed by values in the concrete data representation.
+For example, a function which has no inputs cannot be called, but a function with a single `unit` parameter dodges this problem. `unit` can also be used to elide record fields; e.g. `set a cmp` is implemented as `map a unit cmp`, and no space is consumed by values in the concrete data representation.

 ### Boolean